mcleodchris/az400-pr-reviews/README.md

 <details id=0>
 <summary><h2>Welcome</h2></summary>

 All great projects start with collaboration.
-Pull requests are the foundation of teamwork on GitHub — and pull request reviews give you the ability to work together and discuss changes specific to a pull request by commenting, requesting changes, or approving.
+Pull requests are the foundation of teamwork on GitHub — and pull request reviews give you the ability to work together and discuss changes specific to a pull request by commenting 💬, requesting changes 🗣️, or approving ✅.

 - **Who is this for**: Developers, new GitHub users, users new to Git, students, managers, teams.
 - **What you'll learn**: When and how to request a review; how to provide a review of someone else's pull request.